Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Collateral: Stablecoins v. Money Market Funds

-Stablecoins try to harness the distributed ledger technology of Bitcoin and other digital assets, while maintaining price stability of fiat assets and other stores of value. \citet{StableLaw} note that there are three major types of stablecoins: (1) Fiat/commodity collateralized; (2) Crypto-collateralized; (3) Non-collateralized.
+\citet{StableLaw} note that there are three major types of stablecoins: (1) Fiat/commodity collateralized; (2) Crypto-collateralized; (3) Non-collateralized.
 Each type differs on the collateral backing the tokens.
 Among the top tokens I study, the coins are either fiat or crypto-collateralized.

 Collateralized stable coin companies are expected to actually hold the assets against which their coin is pegged (e.g., US dollar or gold).
 They issue new units as they expand their underlying assets.\footnote{\url{https://academy.binance.com/en/glossary/stablecoin}}